radekstepan/apptime/README.md

 #upp

-Uptime monitoring mailing you when job status changes.
+Uptime monitoring linked to a mailer.